 Decisions to participate in the LSP may be related to potential academic achievement, so ordinary least squares (OLS) estimation of equation (1) may not recover causal effects of voucher use.
 We therefore employ a lottery-based instrumental variables (IV) strategy to estimate voucher effects.
 Let Z_i denote an indicator equal to one if student i was offered an LSP voucher.
-We estimate equation (1) by two-stage least squares (2SLS), with first-stage equation
+We estimate equation (1) by two-stage least squares (2SLS), with first stage equation

-(2) $$P_i = \pi Z_i + \sum{\ell} \rho{\ell} d{i\ell} + \mathbf{X}'i \theta + \eta_i.$$
+$$P_i = \pi Z_i + \sum{\ell} \rho{\ell} d{i\ell} + X_i' \theta + \eta_i.$$ (2)

 Two-stage least squares estimates are obtained via OLS estimation of (1) after substituting \hat{P}i , the predicted value from (2), for P_i .
 The voucher offer instrument Z_i is randomly assigned within risk sets and therefore independent of family background and other determinants of potential achievement.
-Assuming that voucher offers only influence test scores through LSP participation and weakly increase the likelihood of participation for all students, the 2SLS estimate of β may be interpreted as a local average treatment effect (LATE), that is, an average causal effect of participation for "compliers" induced to attend private schools by LSP vouchers (Imbens and Angrist 1994; Angrist, Imbens, and Rubin 1996).
+Assuming that voucher offers only influence test scores through LSP participation and weakly increase the likelihood of participation for all students, the 2SLS estimate of β may be interpreted as a local average treatment effect (LATE), that is, an average causal effect of participation for "compliers" induced to attend private schools by LSP vouchers (Imbens and Angrist, 1994; Angrist et al., 1996).

-B. Covariate Balance
+3.2 Covariate Balance

 Within lottery risk sets, students offered LSP vouchers should look much like students not offered vouchers.
 Table 3 presents a check on this by comparing baseline characteristics for voucher lottery winners and losers.
 These calculations are restricted to our lottery analysis sample, which includes 1,412 first-time applicants for grades three through eight in risk sets subject to random assignment in Fall 2012.
-Column 1 displays mean characteristics for lottery losers, while column 2 reports coefficients from regressions of baseline variables on the voucher offer indicator Z_i , controlling for risk set indicators.
-Column 3 shows corresponding coefficients for the 88 percent of applicants with follow-up test score data.
+Column (1) displays mean characteristics for lottery losers, while column (2) reports coefficients from regressions of baseline variables on the voucher offer indicator Z_i , controlling for risk set indicators.
+Column (3) shows corresponding coefficients for the 88 percent of applicants with followup test score data.
 Demographic characteristics and income distributions are similar for lottery winners and losers, indicating that random assignment was successful.
 Mean differences for individual characteristics are small, and p-values for joint tests of balance across all baseline characteristics give no cause for concern.

-C. IV Estimates
+3.3 IV Estimates

 Lottery estimates show that LSP vouchers reduce academic achievement.
 Table 4 reports results for Spring 2013 math, ELA, science, and social studies LEAP/iLEAP scores.
-As shown in column 1, lottery offers boost the probability of voucher use by 68 percentage points in the subsequent year.
+As shown in column (1), lottery offers boost the probability of voucher use by 68 percentage points in the subequent year.
 This estimate corresponds to the first-stage coefficient π in equation (2).
-Column 2 shows reduced form differences in test scores between lottery winners and losers, obtained by substituting Y_i for P_i on the left-hand side of (2).
-Voucher lottery losers outscore winners by 0.28 σ in math, 0.06 σ in ELA, 0.18 σ in science, and 0.23 σ in social studies.
+Column (2) shows reduced form differences in test scores between lottery winners and losers, obtained by substituting Y_i for P_i on the left-hand side of (2).
+Voucher lottery losers outscore winners by 0.28σ in math, 0.06σ in ELA, 0.18σ in science, and 0.23σ in social studies.